rajivkarambalkar/rajivkarambalkar-/README.md

 # Welcome to My GitHub Profile! 👋

 ## About Me
 Hi there!
 I'm Rajiv Karambalkar, a passionate Software Engineer with a keen interest in designing efficient, scalable, and innovative solutions.
-Currently working as a Director of Application Development at ADP, I'm on a journey to become a Senior Director in the tech industry.
-When I'm not coding, you'll find me playing badminton 🏸, exploring Kolhapur 🇮🇳, or spending quality time with my family.
+Currently working as a Director of Application Development at ADP.

+When I'm not coding, you'll find me playing badminton 🏸, exploring new technologies,  or spending quality time with my family.

 ## 🔧 Skills & Expertise
 - **Languages**: Java, Angular, React, Go, Python, JavaScript